 Without a support system and tools for self-care, parents burn out.
-Which is why Jen and Kate have made it their mission to support parents of challenging kids.
+Which is why we have made it out mission to support parents of challenging kids.

 Whether your kids are formally diagnosed or not, you are in the right place if you know your kids are bright and there is something that is making it hard for them to make the most of it.

 You have probably noticed that much the standard advice on self-care takes time and money that are scarce or unpredictable.
 When kids have meltdowns, you can’t take a week at the beach to recover.
 You need tools that you can use quickly, in the heat of the moment, anywhere.
 You need custom solutions that fit in your life, with your kid(s) and your personality traits.

 Join our online support group and meet other parents helping each other navigate the journey of parenting twice-exceptional kids.

 Kate, Jen, & Chris